This is the seventh post in a series called Making it Count about getting things done and using our precious hours wisely1 .

 - A new analysis by University of Georgia researchers finds overwhelming evidence that regular exercise plays a significant role in increasing energy levels and reducing fatigue.10

 The connection research makes isn’t necessarily intuitive: if you want to increase your energy level, cognitive capacity and, as a result, your productivity, you need to exercise.
+Making use of facilities similar to SWELL – Cathedral Oaks Athletic Club might be advantageous for some who are trying to attain the benefits of exercise.
 As I said above, what works for you will vary by your body type, personality, etc.

 I’ve personally found exercise to the absolute best way to maintain lots of energy.
 If I’ve been exercising consistently and stop for long periods, I can tell a marked difference in my overall performance.